deoostfrees/Gibki/README.md

 ### Gutters

 The columns and rows have horizontal and vertical spacing.
-These can be customized using CSS Custom properties:
+These can be customized using CSS custom properties:

 ```css
   // Gutter width